 Many people may want to further their education, but do not have the means to do so.
-The recently-established Walters-Judy Scholarship at Masonic Communities is addressing that dilemma and helping break down barriers to advancement for employees.
+The recently-established Walters-Judy Scholarship at Masonic Homes is addressing that dilemma and helping break down barriers to advancement for employees.

 The scholarship was created after seeing that many promising staff members were interested in moving up into health care roles or into higher health care roles, but did not have the means to do so.

-Masonic Communities has partnered with Bethel University for an online nursing program that allows participants to attain a Certified Nursing Assistant (CNA) certification, Licensed Practical Nurse (LPN), Registered Nurse (RN) or Bachelor of Science in Nursing (BSN) degree.
+Masonic Homes has partnered with Bethel University for an online nursing program that allows participants to attain a Certified Nursing Assistant (CNA) certification, Licensed Practical Nurse (LPN), Registered Nurse (RN) or Bachelor of Science in Nursing (BSN) degree.
 Because courses are online, employees don’t have to miss work to attend school.

 “What we’ve seen since launching the Walters- Judy Scholarship is that our turnover has decreased and we’re getting more people to apply,” said Trasee.
 “We’re beating that health care recruitment and employment gap.”